 How are studio school, art history classes, and programs affected?

-Art History classes will be offered virtually through May 2021.
-All other adult program offerings through February 2021 have been reimagined as virtual experiences.
+Art History classes will be offered virtually through summer 2021. .
+Many of our adult program offerings have been reimagined as virtual experiences until further notice.
 Distance learning programs are available for upper-level elementary through college students.
-Onsite-touring options are unavailable through December 2020.
+Onsite-touring options are currently unavailable.

 How are Youth and Teen Studio Classes and Early Childhood Classes affected?